Vauxhall Insignia Sports Tourer (2017 - ) review

 If you’ve driven the previous Insignia, this model will come as a revelation.
 Apart from a slightly firm ride at low speeds, it’s pretty good and bears comparison to the best cars in its class.
 Overall, the ride is pretty comfortable, there’s plenty of grip, and the steering transmits some decent levels of information as to what the front wheels are getting up to.

 The Insignia is a big, heavy car, and as a result, none of the engines are blessed with particularly sterling performance.
 We think the 110PS version of the 1.6-litre diesel could well struggle with big loads, and even the 136PS unit struggles a little to get the Insignia moving, with the engine sounding harsh and noisy when you hit high revs in the first couple of gears.
 Thankfully, the engine has sufficient pull in the middle of the rev range, so once you are rolling, things improve markedly and you can keep up a good pace without too much hard work.
-The 170PS version is appreciably stronger once you’re up and running, but it’s less refined, with more obvious turbo lag.
+The 170PS version (the only engine available in the Country Tourer for now) is appreciably stronger once you’re up and running, but it’s less refined, with more obvious turbo lag.

 If you prefer a petrol engine, the 165PS 1.5-litre turbocharged petrol engine is reasonably smooth and flexible, but it’s simply not that quick, and it suffers from quite a bit of stutter as you step on or release the accelerator pedal.